mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Event Times

-The /event/times URI returns an array of statistics that reflect the performance of the event queuing and execution portion of the MaxScale core.
+The /event/times URI returns an array of statistics that reflect the performance of the event queuing and execution portion of the MariaDB MaxScale core.
 Each element is an object that represents a time bucket, in 100ms increments, with the counts representing the number of events that were in the event queue for the length of time that row represents and the number of events that were executing of the time indicated by the object.

 ```
 $ curl http://maxscale.mariadb.com:8003/event/times